View the Annual Gathering/17 Rooms schedule for 2-6 October below!

 Mane Umaru Saidu is a Gombe State University graduate with a BSc in Public Administration.
 Mane co-founded and lead the "Start the Future Initiative," an NGO dedicated to empowering and engaging youth across vital sectors like climate, leadership, and health.
 With a fervent commitment to sustainable development goals, particularly climate action, Mane has earned recognition, including a Certificate of Excellence from the Sustainable Development Solutions Network (SDSN) for contribution to the Climate Actor Accelerator Program (CAAP).

 Additionally, Mane received a certificate for outstanding leadership for his role in the World Environmental Day 2023 campaign themed "Beat Plastic Pollution."

-Attend one of the four 17 Rooms.
+Attend one of the five 17 Rooms.